 Our mission at HL is to help people save and invest with confidence.
 By offering one-off advice, our advisers aim to give their clients the knowledge and confidence to carry on investing by themselves.

-If you’d like more support, we do offer on-going advice which means yearly reviews of your portfolio and circumstances.
-Our one-off and on-going advice charges differ.
-So, it’s worth discussing carefully with your adviser which service you’ll see the most value from.
+If you’d like more support, we do offer ongoing advice, which means yearly reviews of your portfolio and circumstances.
+Our one-off and ongoing advice charges differ.
+So, it’s worth discussing carefully with your adviser which service will give you the most value.

 The important part of a client-adviser relationship is the mutual understanding of what you’re trying to achieve and how you’re going to get there.
 Team coaches ‘lose the dressing room’ when the whole team isn’t bought into the same idea.